 How To Care For Your FENN Rolling Mill

-Anytime the mill rolls are installed into the housings, make sure to level the upper and lower rolls relative to one another.
-This will give you better evenness in your finish product and reduce the chance of future roll damage.
+Anytime the mill rolls are installed into the housings, it is important to be sure to level the upper and lower rolls relative to one another.
+This will create better evenness in your finish product and reduce the chance of future roll damage.

 Both rolls must be reground equally, with variation in diameters not to exceed .0005”.
 If diameters differ, the stock surface will be marked due to roll slippage.
 When rolls are reground be sure that roll journals are not reground due to the tight fit with the bearing.
 If the roll journals are worn down and need to reground for an even finish, the journals will need to be either sleeved to make up the clearance for the bearing or the rolls will need to be replaced.
 If you have any questions regarding this, please contact a FENN representative.

 Bearings should be removed at regular intervals to determine by inspection that they are clean and that they are receiving proper lubrication.
 A well-maintained bearing shows no marking in the individual rollers and the rollers turn freely.

 The fit of the adjusting screws in the brass nut can be made exceptionally precise with our modern machining methods.
 Wear in the screw threads or wear in the threads of the nut will lead to inaccuracy in vertical roll adjustment.
 Any play, resulting from overloading or other cause, indicates deformation of nut, and impairs the accuracy of the mill.
 Play, or unusual binding, must be immediately investigated and corrected.
 The thrust bearing in the screwdown absorbs play under load but needs to be replaced over time to protect the rest of the screwdown assembly.